How to Start a Small Business 101 — The Ultimate Guide

 Employees = Administrative Fun with Paperwork!

-As with many aspects of small business, there is no small amount of paperwork involved in taking on staff.
+As with many aspects of starting a small business, there is no small amount of paperwork involved in taking on staff.
 The first step involved is usually registering for an Employer Identification Number (EIN) from the IRS.

 Once you’ve got that, you’ll want to familiarize yourself with your tax obligations as a employer, including providing required employee benefits such as social security and workers’ compensation.
 As an employer you are also responsible for withholding federal and state taxes from your employees’ paychecks.
 What’s more, you are obliged to ensure all withheld tax is forwarded to the government within a defined time frame (usually a matter of days after the paycheck was issued).
 Failure to do so can result in a fine.